-Esther Stewart, a geologist at UW-Extension’s Wisconsin Geological and Natural History Survey (WGNHS), studies Wisconsin’s oldest rocks – the Precambrian – to understand our ancient history and with an eye toward how those rocks affect our most pressing geologic resource – groundwater.
+Esther Stewart, a geologist at the Wisconsin Geological and Natural History Survey (WGNHS), studies Wisconsin’s oldest rocks – the Precambrian – to understand our ancient history and with an eye toward how those rocks affect our most pressing geologic resource – groundwater.

 Interestingly, her study of these very old rocks has been aided by finding some very old records in the basement of the Wisconsin Geological and Natural History Survey.
 For the past 70 years historic drill hole records from the eastern Baraboo Hills were thought to have been lost; 47 of these were recently rediscovered in the records preserved by the Survey.
 The records were collected in the early 1900s for iron exploration of the rock layers called the Freedom Formation.
 The iron in that formation was once mined in the Baraboo region.

-Stewart is preparing a new Precambrian bedrock map of the Baraboo Hills.
+Stewart has prepared a new Precambrian bedrock map of the Baraboo Hills.
 She is also constructing a fresh understanding of the rocks beneath the surface by integrating lots of data – old and new.
 She includes traditional surface mapping, a USGS aeromagnetic anomaly map, 34 drill cores, 226 historic drill hole records, 10 drill cuttings sets, and 89 well construction reports.
 Stewart explains that this Baraboo Hills mapping effort is important for understanding the geology that underlies much of south-central Wisconsin: “We can apply what we learn in the Baraboo area to areas with similar Precambrian geology that are more difficult to study because the Precambrian rocks are buried under many feet of overlying rocks and sediments.”